Tammy Hepps presents usable history to families and communities.

 To empower individuals to do the same work, she created Treelines.com, a family story-sharing website for which she won the RootsTech Developer Challenge.
 She also speaks and teaches regularly about her approach to audiences of genealogists and community historians.

 Apart from her history work, she has two decades of experience managing technology in a diverse range of industries for companies ranging from early-stage startups to large corporations like The New York Times and NBCUniversal.
 She is a creative problem-solver with a passion for thoughtful products that address true user need.
-Currently, she is working for a medical device start-up, overseeing the launch of a new system in one of the country’s top-10 medical centers.
 She earned her AB in computer science from Harvard.

-Tammy is the treasurer and a board member of Reclaim the Records.
+Tammy is the treasurer of Reclaim the Records.
+Within her local community she is treasurer of the Jewish Cemetery and Burial Association, secretary of her synagogue, and a board member of her city’s Jewish newspaper.
 Her past board service includes JewishGen, the Philadelphia Jewish Archive Center, the Rauh Jewish History Program and Archives in Pittsburgh, and A.J.
 Jacobs’ Global Family Reunion.
 She is a Wexner Heritage Fellow (Pittsburgh 18) and an alumna of The Conversation: Jewish in America (New York 2011).